oweitman/squeezelite-bluetooth/README.md

 [Sourceforge squeezelite/Linux](https://sourceforge.net/projects/lmsclients/files/squeezelite/linux/).
 For raspberry use the arm6f-archives

 ### 3. Build and install bluez-alsa
-This library is used for the transport of sounddata from bluetooth to the alsa sound-system
+This library is used for the transport of sound-data from bluetooth to the alsa sound-system

 Install dependencies
 ```bash